elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-02.md

 <img src="../../assets/images/elastic/3rd-party/restarting-cluster.png" alt="restarting-cluster.png" style="width:20%;float:right;"/>

-* Sometimes you have to… OS updates, elasticsearch version updates, etc.
+* Sometimes you have to...
+OS updates, elasticsearch version updates, etc.

 * To make this go quickly and smoothly, you want to disable index  reallocation while doing this.